jamt9000/DVE/README.md

 |  64 | smallnet | :heavy_multiplication_x: / :heavy_check_mark: | 11.43/7.79 | ([config](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/models/aflw-ft-keypoints-celeba-smallnet-64d/2019-08-11_07-56-52/config.json), [model](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/models/aflw-ft-keypoints-celeba-smallnet-64d/2019-08-11_07-56-52/model_best.pth), [log](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/log/aflw-ft-keypoints-celeba-smallnet-64d/2019-08-11_07-56-52/info.log)) / ([config](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/models/aflw-ft-keypoints-celeba-smallnet-64d-dve/2019-08-11_18-53-30/config.json), [model](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/models/aflw-ft-keypoints-celeba-smallnet-64d-dve/2019-08-11_18-53-30/model_best.pth), [log](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/log/aflw-ft-keypoints-celeba-smallnet-64d-dve/2019-08-11_18-53-30/info.log)) |

-Next we investigate how sensitive our approach is to finetuning on the target dataset (this is done for the AFLW-recrop and AFLW-mtfl landmark regressions).
+Next we investigate how sensitive our approach is to finetuning on the target dataset (this is done for the AFLW<sub>R</sub> and AFLW-mtfl landmark regressions).
 We do two sets of experiments.
 First we, remove the finetuning for both the AFLW dataset variants and re-evaluate on the landmark regression tasks.
 Second, we add in a finetuning step for a different dataset, 300w, to see how the method is affected on a different benchmark.
 Note that all models for these experiments use DVE, and the finetuning consists of training the embeddings for an additional 50 epochs without annotations.
 We see that for the AFLW datasets, it makes a reasonable difference to performance.
 However, for 300w, particularly for stronger models, it adds little benefit (for this reason we do not use finetuning on 300w for the results reported in the paper).

 **Finetuning Ablation: AFLW-mtfl landmark regression**